History of Charlotte FC in Timeline

 Charlotte FC

-Charlotte FC is a professional soccer club in Charlotte, North Carolina, competing in Major League Soccer (MLS) as part of the Eastern Conference.
-Owned by David Tepper, the team began playing in 2022 as the league's 28th franchise.
-They play their home matches at Bank of America Stadium, which is also home to the Carolina Panthers, another team owned by Tepper.
-The stadium capacity is reduced to 38,000 for Charlotte FC games.
+Charlotte FC is a professional soccer club based in Charlotte, North Carolina, competing in Major League Soccer (MLS) as part of the Eastern Conference.
+The team is owned by David Tepper and began playing in the 2022 season as the league's 28th franchise.
+They play their home matches at Bank of America Stadium, shared with the Carolina Panthers, with a reduced capacity of 38,000 for most games.

 2015: QC Royals Founded

-In 2015, the QC Royals supporters club was founded to support minor league teams.
+In 2015, the QC Royals supporters group was founded to support other minor league teams.

 2017: Queen's Firm Founded

-In 2017, the Queen's Firm supporters club was founded.
+In 2017, the Queen's Firm was founded as a supporters group for Charlotte FC.

-In December 2019, Zoran Krneta was hired as Charlotte FC's sporting director.
+In December 2019, Zoran Krneta, a professional scout, was hired as Charlotte FC's sporting director.

 December 17, 2019: Charlotte Awarded MLS Expansion Franchise

-On December 17, 2019, David Tepper was awarded the expansion franchise for Charlotte, which would become Charlotte FC.
-The team was set to begin play in the 2022 MLS season as the league's 28th franchise.
+On December 17, 2019, David Tepper was awarded the expansion franchise for Charlotte, marking the beginning of Charlotte FC.
+The team would begin play in the 2022 MLS season as the league's 28th franchise.

-In January 2020, Marc Nicholls was named Charlotte FC's technical director and head of the youth academy system.
+In January 2020, Marc Nicholls, former Carolina Dynamo head coach, was named Charlotte FC's technical director and head of the youth academy system.

 June 2020: Name Announcement Delayed

-The name announcement was scheduled for June 2020, but was delayed a month due to the COVID-19 pandemic.
+The name announcement for Charlotte FC, initially scheduled for June 2020, was delayed by a month due to the COVID-19 pandemic.

-July 8, 2020: Sergio Ruiz signed as first Charlotte FC player
+July 8, 2020: Club Signs First Player Sergio Ruiz

 On July 8, 2020, Charlotte FC signed its first player, Spanish midfielder Sergio Ruiz, from Racing Santander.
-He was immediately loaned out to UD Las Palmas for 18 months, with an expected arrival in Charlotte in January 2022.
+He was immediately loaned out to UD Las Palmas.

 July 2020: Youth Academy Established

-In July 2020, Charlotte FC's youth academy was established with squads at various age levels.
+In July 2020, Charlotte FC established its youth academy with squads at various age levels, sourcing players from both inside and outside the Carolinas.

 On July 17, 2020, MLS announced that Charlotte FC's debut would be delayed by a year to 2022 due to the COVID-19 pandemic.

-On July 22, 2020, the name and crest were revealed during a livestream event, with Charlotte Football Club (shortened to Charlotte FC) chosen as the winner.
+On July 22, 2020, the name and crest of the team were revealed during a livestream event, with Charlotte Football Club (shortened to Charlotte FC) chosen as the winner.

 October 2020: Eastland Mall Facility Cancellation

-In October 2020, the planned Eastland Mall facility for Charlotte FC's headquarters and practice facilities was cancelled due to a reduction in financial incentives from the city government.
-The Eastland site was proposed to host the Charlotte FC Elite Academy instead.
+In October 2020, plans for Charlotte FC's headquarters and practice facilities at the Eastland Mall site were cancelled due to a reduction in financial incentives offered by the city government.
+Instead, the Eastland site was proposed as the home of the Charlotte FC Elite Academy, while the team's headquarters were moved to Uptown and training took place at Sportsplex at Matthews.

-In February 2021, Charlotte FC announced it would be the first MLS team to use personal seat licenses to reserve season tickets, set at $550 per seat for the inaugural season.
-This announcement caused backlash from fans.
+In February 2021, Charlotte FC announced it would be the first MLS team to use personal seat licenses (PSL) to reserve season tickets in most sections.
+The cost of seat licenses for the inaugural season was set at $550 per seat.
+This announcement, along with high season ticket prices, was met with backlash from fans.

-In March 2021, the renovation to accommodate Charlotte FC began.
-The renovation included dedicated locker rooms and training rooms, a player tunnel, and a larger concourse area.
+In March 2021, renovations began at the stadium to accommodate Charlotte FC, including dedicated locker rooms and training rooms, a player tunnel, and a larger concourse area.
+The renovations cost $50 million and included replacing the grass surface with FieldTurf.

 April 2021: Local Television Partnership Announced

-In April 2021, Charlotte FC announced a local television partnership with the Cox Media Group.
-Most English broadcasts aired on WAXN-TV, with the remainder on WSOC-TV.
-The Spanish broadcast was exclusive to Telemundo Charlotte.
+In April 2021, Charlotte FC announced a local television partnership with Cox Media Group.
+Most English broadcasts aired on WAXN-TV, with some on WSOC-TV, and Spanish broadcasts were exclusive to Telemundo Charlotte.
+Raycom Sports handled local production and syndication.

 July 2021: Miguel Ángel Ramírez Hired as Head Coach

-In July 2021, Miguel Ángel Ramírez was hired as Charlotte FC's first head coach.
+In July 2021, Miguel Ángel Ramírez, formerly manager of Brazil's Sport Club Internacional, was hired as Charlotte FC's first head coach.

 In December 2021, Charlotte FC's first primary jersey, named the "Carolina Kit", was unveiled.
-It is primarily blue with white sleeves and a darker blue stripe around the neck and sleeve cuffs; the jersey also features the outlines of North Carolina and South Carolina in the lower-left corner.
+It is primarily blue with white sleeves and features the outlines of North Carolina and South Carolina.

-In 2021, Charlotte FC established an affiliation agreement with USL Championship side Charlotte Independence, who would serve as a reserve squad for loaned players.
+In 2021, Charlotte FC established an affiliation agreement with Charlotte Independence, who served as a reserve squad and took loaned players.

 January 2022: Radio Partnership with Radio One

-In January 2022, Charlotte FC announced a radio partnership with Radio One, carrying matches on local stations.
-Most English-language radio broadcasts air on WFNZ-FM, with the remainder on sister station WBT.
+In January 2022, Charlotte FC announced a radio partnership with Radio One to carry matches on local stations.
+English-language broadcasts aired on WFNZ-FM and WBT, with a network of seven stations.
+Spanish radio broadcasts were carried on WOLS and syndicated by Norsan Media.

 On January 26, 2022, Charlotte FC signed its first Designated Player, Polish forward Karol Świderski.